16-19 Bursary PolicySixth Form » 16-19 Bursary Policy

 3.1 Vulnerable Young People

 Defined vulnerable groups are: young people who are looked after (in care); care leavers; young people in receipt of income support (or Universal Credit) in their own name; and disabled young people in receipt of both Employment Support Allowance and Disability Living Allowance (or Personal Independence Payments).
-In 2013/14 funding for students in defined vulnerable groups will be held centrally.
+Funding for students in defined vulnerable groups will be held centrally.
 Applications must be made direct to the school as soon as possible so that an application can be made to draw down funding.

 3.2 Discretionary Bursary